aliciahetrick/boilerplate---fullstack/README.md

 npm install --save-dev webpack webpack-cli @babel/core babel-loader @babel/preset-react

 If you want to be proactive in making sure your code is safe for older browsers, you may also install @babel/preset-env.

+### Regular Dependencies

+npm install --save your regular dependencies.

+In your terminal use the following commands:

+npm install --save react react-dom react-router-dom